waltligon/orangefs/doc/design/storage-interface.md

 Our first cut implementation of this interface will have the following
 restrictions:

   - only one type of storage for bytestreams and one type for keyvals will be supported

   - consistency semantics will not be implemented

   - errors will be reported, but no measures will be taken to recover

   - noncontiguous access will not be enabled

   - only one process/thread will be accessing a given storage instance through this interface at a time

-*PARTIAL COMPLETION SEMANTICS NEED MUCH WORK!!!*
+*PARTIAL COMPLETION SEMANTICS NEED MUCH WORK\!\!\!*

 ## Storage space concepts